Mission and History

 We envision that all residents in the Rogue Valley have access to quality comprehensive addiction and related behavioral health services that support recovery.

 OnTrack Rogue Valley was founded by Dr. Rita Sullivan.
 For over 45 years, OnTrack has provided individual and family-centered treatment designed to transform families into healthy, functioning entities that can raise children, reach economic goals and protect their well-being to reduce the inter-generational transmission of abuse and poverty.
 Services are offered on a sliding-fee scale and most major insurance plans, including Oregon Health Plan, are accepted.
 No one is refused services based on race, ethnicity, religion, gender, national origin, age, marital status, veteran status, sexual orientation or status as a person with a disability.

 Programs and Services

 OnTrack Rogue Valley offers evidence-based, trauma-informed and family-centric treatment and support services for youth, adults and families.
 Services include residential and outpatient drug and alcohol treatment for pregnant/parenting women with their children, fathers with their children, and single adults.
-Outpatient services include DUII counseling.
-Other programs include Breaking Free, for treatment and support of women who have been victims, survivors or aggressors in their intimate relationships.
-Mental health counseling, teen counseling and suboxone treatment counseling are also available.
+Outpatient services include alcohol and drug counseling, DUII counseling and education, anger management counseling, DAAP (Domestic Abuse Alternatives Program), supportive counseling for MAT (Medication-Assisted Treatment) and teen counseling, including MIP (minor-in-possession).